-Alumni are “low hanging fruit” – an under used group who can be mobilized to good purposes.
-It’s time for a revolution in alumni/student/pupil relations with respect to support of entrepreneurship.
-North Americans tend to be good at this – Europeans not yet.
+Alumni are "low hanging fruit" - an under used group who can be mobilized to good purposes.
+It's time for a revolution in alumni/student/pupil relations with respect to support of entrepreneurship.
+North Americans tend to be good at this - Europeans not yet.
 Every entrepreneur is an alumni of somewhere.
+Even a solopreneur that operates their business completely by themselves has learned what they know from somewhere.

 - People who have started businesses -entrepreneurs - have experience, know how, insights and characteristics and (sometimes) money that would be valuable to share with people who are thinking of starting a business, whether alumni, students, or others.